kutec/tssync/_posts/2015-02-18-6-signs-invest-sass.md

 <strong>Syntax</strong>
 <pre>$variableName: value;</pre>
 Variable increases the efficiency.
 Like in above discussion where we have 5 color options to be configured as a branding options, you can define 5 different variables and assign color properties to each.
-So in future, if you have to change any color for branding, you can simply change variable's value and it will affect the color for all CSS where the same variable has been used.
+So in future, if you have to change any color for branding, you can simply change variable's value and it will affect the color for all CSS where the same variables have used.

 <strong>Example</strong>
 <pre>$primary-color: blue;